DevSkits916/Clone/pocketgit-ui/README.md

 export const API_BASE_URL = "http://localhost:8000";
 ```

+## Import projects from a ZIP archive

+From the **Repositories** panel, click **Import .zip** to upload a zipped folder.
+Provide an optional display name and PocketGit will unpack the archive, initialise a Git repository (if needed), and select it automatically once the import finishes.

+## Automation URL helpers

+The Git panel surfaces ready-to-copy URLs for the new shortcut endpoints:

+- Push the current branch
+- Stage everything, commit with a message, and push (fill in your own commit message)
+- Fetch from the remote

+Copy these URLs into iOS Shortcuts or any HTTP automation tool to trigger Git actions without opening the UI.

+## Commit message suggestions

+When staged changes are present, press **Suggest** next to the commit message box to request an automatic summary from the backend.
+The suggestion will populate the textarea if it was empty and also appears below the field for reference.

+## HTML preview console enhancements

+In preview mode for HTML files, the embedded sandbox now mirrors console output from the iframe.
+The console panel lists logs, warnings, errors, evaluation results, and provides a **Clear** button.
+Use the input box beneath it to run custom JavaScript within the previewed document.

 ## Build for Production

 Create a production build that outputs a static site to `dist/`: